There are lots to see and do when you study at our London centre

 You can plan your route online with Transport for London's Journey Planner or for more detailed information on the Tube, stations, buses, the Docklands Light Railway (DLR), trams or local trains within London; visit the Transport for London website.

-There are over 19,000 registered Black Taxi Cabs in London that will take you anywhere you want to go.
+There are over 19,000 registered Black taxi cabs in London that will take you anywhere you want to go.
 While using a cab is convenient, they are expensive compared to using public transport.
-To use a black cab, simply spot one with the TAXI sign lit up, put your hand up to attract the driver's attention, if they see you, they'll stop.
+To use a black taxi, simply spot one with the 'TAXI' sign lit up, put your hand up to attract the driver's attention, if they see you, they'll stop.

 Get a quote > Make an enquiry >